svenssonjoel/lispBM/README.md

 1. heap consisting of cons-cells with mark and sweep garbage collection.
 2. Built-in functions: cons, car, cdr, eval, list, gensym, +, -, >, <, = and more.
 3. Some special forms: Lambdas, closures, lets (letrecs), define and quote.
-4. 28-Bit signed/unsigned integers and (boxed) 32-Bit Float, Signed and Unsigned values.
+4. 28-Bit signed/unsigned integers and boxed 32-Bit Float, 32-Bit signed/unsigned values.
 5. Arrays (in progress), string is an array.
 6. Compiles for, and runs on linux-x86 (builds 32bit library, runs on 32/64 bit).
 7. Compiles for, and runs on Zynq 7000.